Coprosma repens aka New Zealand Mirrorbush

 New Zealand Mirrorbush, Creeping Mirrorplant, Tree Bedstraw

-How to care for New Zealand Mirrorbush
+How difficult is it to take care of New Zealand Mirrorbush

 Even if you don't have a green thumb, you can successfully care for New Zealand Mirrorbush due to its easy-going nature.